Tsume shogi: Purposes of tsume problems

 Tsume problems can be used to fulfill one of two tasks: to train in shogi strategy or to be created as a work of art.

 Shogi training

 Tsume problems are considered very good training for playing shogi.
 They teach not only how to effectively checkmate the king but also to predict moves and plan out a long series of moves before achieving a goal.
 There are many websites and books dedicated to tsume problems for this purpose.

 As a work of art

 Many shogi players for centuries have created tsume problems with long and deliberate mating lines as artwork.
 They might consist of the pieces making geometric shapes, a theme which is used throughout the problem, the removal of all pieces on the board (called a Smoke Mate), or a set number of moves.
 One of the most famous tsume artists is Kanju Itou, who in 1755 wrote Shogi Zukou (将棋図巧), a famous collection of artistic tsume problems.
 The main tsume shogi prize in the shogi world is the "Kanju Prize".

-Entering king

-As a practical matter, when an opponent's king has entered a player's own territory, the opponent's king is often very difficult to mate given the forward attacking nature of most shogi pieces.
-This state is referred to as entering king (入玉 nyū gyoku).
-If both players' kings are in entering king states, the game becomes more likely to result in an impasse.
-(See Shogi § Impasse rule.)